riv-dev/ryukyu_server_setup_wiki/README.md

 (optional) If you forgot your root password, you can reset it by logging into your Digital Ocean account, selecting your droplet, select "access", and reset root password.
 <img src="root_pw_reset.png" />

-2. Create a new user for your server.
+2. You should now be logged into your server.
+Everything you type now is executing on your remote server.
+Create a new user for your server.
 In the future, you do not want to log in as "root", it is not good practice to use the "root" account.
 Choose a username, for example "riv".
 Type in a good password, and accept all defaults by pressing "Enter".
 ```
 adduser riv
 ```